-The contents of this Chapter apply in full to all Bahraini conventional bank licensees both on a consolidated basis and on a solo basis.
+The contents of this Chapter apply in full to all Bahraini Islamic bank licensees both on a consolidated basis and on a solo basis.

-OM-8.1.1A This Chapter may be used as guidance for overseas conventional bank licensees.
+OM-8.1.1A This Chapter may be used as guidance for overseas Islamic bank licensees.

-OM-8.1.1.B Section CA-7.1 of the Capital Adequacy Module allows banks to use either the basic indicator approach or standardised approach to compute capital charge for operational risk.
+OM-8.1.1.B Section CA-6.2 of the Capital Adequacy Module allows banks to use either the basic indicator approach or standardised approach to compute capital charge for operational risk.
 This chapter sets out the qualitative aspect of these two approaches.

-OM-8.1.2 Operational risk is defined as the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
-This definition includes legal risk1, but excludes strategic and reputational risk.
+OM-8.1.2 Operational risk is defined as the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events which includes but is not limited to, legal risk1 and Shariah compliance risk.
+This definition excludes strategic and reputational risk.